-- Sood practice\\\: program/strategy has been evaluated and published in a refereed source (with results demonstrating effectivene in primary prevention of violence against women) - Promising pacifice\\: program/strategy has been evaluated and published in a non-referred source (with results demanstral effectiveness in nationary prevention of violence against warmen) - Emerging practice\: program/strategy is not evaluated or has little available information regarding evaluation
+- Scoot practice: program/strategy has been evaluated and published in a refereed source (with results demonstrating effectivene in primary prevention of violence against women) - Promising practice: program/strategy has been evaluated and published in a non-refereed source (with results demonstrate effect liveness in primary prevention of violence against warmen). - Emerging practice: program/strategy is not evaluated or has little available information regarding evaluation

-NAME OF PROGRAM/ INITIATIVE COUNTRY SPORT(S) INVOLVED DESCRIPTION Organisational development Fair Game Respect Matters Australia: Victoria AFL Victoria Fair Game Respect Mattlers was a four-year program developed and funded by Vichelath in partnership with AFL Victoria.
-The aim of the program was to create "fourbur stringer in community football clubs" to promote gender equality and to prevent violence against women.
-The program included key people in community AFL club working as "Diverse" to implement the resources and cleas of the program in their clubs.
-Some of the andross that club inclinerated inclinate.
+NAME OF PROGRAM/ INITIATIVE COUNTRY SPORT(S) INVOLVED DESCRIPTION Organisational development Fair Game Respect Matters Australia: Victoria AFL Victoria Fair Game Respect Matters was a four-year program developed and funded by Victiedth in partine-ship with AFL Viction.
+The alim of the program was to create "future trange in community football clubs" to promoting periode equality and to prevent violence against women.
+The program involved key people in community AFL clubs working as "Diverse" to implement the resources and ideas of the program in their clubs.
+Some of the andronc that rubin inclinerated includes.